SylvainGa/Tesla-Link/README.md

 It also fxed the following
 - French translation updated
 - Montserrat font was missing the 'É' character.
+- Potential crash if asked to vibrate but the watch doesn't support that feature

 V7.13.4 Fixed the touch devices that got broken in V7.13.3.